Overview of 7-Week Blocks

 *International students on F1 visas must attend both blocks of each semester in-person.

-Instead of taking 4-6 semester-long courses, full-time students will now take 2-3 courses at a time for only seven weeks (maximum of 9 credits per block).
+Instead of taking 4-6 semester-long courses, full-time students take 2-3 courses at a time for only seven weeks (maximum of 9 credits per block).
 Between the blocks is a one-week break.

-- A few classes, such as some lab and internship classes, will continue to meet for 14 weeks.
+- A few classes, such as some lab and internship classes, still meet for 14 weeks.
 These classes still have the week-long break.

-- Institute courses will break into A and B blocks.
+- Institute courses have been broken into A and B blocks.

 - Domestic students can enter Ensign at any block and skip a block if needed.